 Think with Google newsletter

 The think with Google platform is a ultimately great resource for any tech related trend.
 By signing up for their newsletter, you’ll receive news market researches, case studies on ecommerce- and tech directly to your inbox.

 Fullweb Weekly is a newsletter targeted to full stack developers.
 Every week subscribers will receive 5 links in the areas of web development, backend development, DevOps and user experience.

 Another great email resource is the newsletter from HackingUI.
 The HackingUI newsletter is sent out once a week, including articles about design, front-end development, startups and some occasional life lessons.
 Make sure to give the newsletter a try!

 If you’re into Python or if you’re planning to learn Python, you might find Pycoder’s Weekly as a great resource!
 Sent out every Friday Pycoder’s Weekly covers interesting news and articles around the programming language Python.

 Wow..that was quite a lot.
 Any newsletter missing?
 Let us know in the comments!

-PS: also make sure to subscribe for our blog newsletter in order to get updates on new blog posts to your inbox!
+PS: Also make sure to subscribe to our blog newsletter in order to get updates on new blog posts to your inbox!